kessenma/364_Final/README.md

 - [ x] Successfully query data from each of your models (so query at least one column, or all data, from every database table you have a model for) and use it to effect in the application (e.g. won't count if you make a query that has no effect on what you see, what is saved, or anything that happens in the app).

-- [ ] At least one query of data using an `.all()` method and send the results of that query to a template.
+- [ x] At least one query of data using an `.all()` method and send the results of that query to a template.

 - [ x] At least one query of data using a `.filter_by(...` and show the results of that query directly (e.g. by sending the results to a template) or indirectly (e.g. using the results of the query to make a request to an API or save other data to a table).